-(13) Lease Commitments
+(12) Lease Commitments

 The Organization utilizes facilities under a sub-use agreement with Catholic Charities of Tennessee, Inc. ("Catholic Charities"), which includes an option for the Organization to extend the lease for an additional five-year period.
-Future minimum payments under this lease as of June 30, 2020 amount to \$137,592 in 2021.
+The lease ended on July 1, 2021 and was not renewed.
+See footnote 15 for subsequent events related to the Organization.

-(14) Transactions with the Catholic Diocese of Nashville and Related Organizations
+(13) Transactions with the Catholic Diocese of Nashville and Related Organizations

-Significant transactions with related parties not disclosed elsewhere in the financial statements as of and for the years ended June 30, 2020 and 2019 include:
+Significant transactions with related parties not disclosed elsewhere in the financial statements as of and for the years ended June 30, 2021 and 2020 include: